Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets are allowed in the cabin on Edelweiss flights

-Eurowings, Eurowings Discover & Eurowings Europe (Germany & Austria)
+Eurowings & Eurowings Europe (Germany & Malta)

 Pets Allowed in the Cabin?
 Yes

-The easiest way to book your pet in the cabin is at the second step of the booking process, under “Special Baggage”.
+The easiest way to book your pet in the cabin is at the second step of the booking process, under “Further services”.
 Later on, you can also add your dog or cat online or by calling the call centre.
-Pet fees started at €55 (or the equivalent currency), presumably for domestic flights.
-I was quoted around €110 for a flight from Austria to Italy.

 Finnair & Norra (Finland)